ysbaddaden/posix/README.md

 # C bindings for Crystal

-Follows the IEEE Std 1003.1, 2013 Edition (The Open Group Base Specifications Issue 7) as much as libc implementations do.
+Follows the IEEE Std 1003.1, 2013 Edition (The Open Group Base Specifications Issue 7) as much as libc implementations do, along with some common additions that are required by Crystal.

 Bindings are automatically generated with CrystalLib from C headers.